Bon-Appetit/porn-domains/README.md

 Thank you!

 ## Remove Domain
 If there is a domain that should not be in the list please file an issue ticket.
-Please do understand that a domain will only be removed if it is no longer registered.